ypj0202/SysML2PetriNet/README.md

 ## Using your own models
 1. Place your `.sysml` file anywhere (e.g., under `src/main/resources/model/`).
+2. Change the variable in the `Main` class to match the path.
-2. Run either programmatic call or the `Main` class as shown above.
+3. Run either the programmatic call or the `Main` class as shown above.
-3. Find PNML in your chosen output directory.
+4. Find PNML in your chosen output directory.